DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 - Name the flag whatever you want
 	- Make sure the name starts with `Narrative.`
 	- Make sure the "Source" file is `DefaultGameplayTags.ini`

-### [!]
-Add an Interaction to the Character's Collection of Dialogue

-This is a new step that was added to make it easier to apply true or false flags to multiple dialogue interactions at once without having to open each interaction individually.

-1. Navigate to the `/All/Game/Avernoth/Narrative/InteractionCollections` folder.
-Here, you'll find the "interaction collections" for each character.
-2. Open the interaction collection for the character you want to add  the interaction to.
-For example, if you want to add an interaction to Magnus, open `DIS_Collection_Magnus`.
-3. In the "Dialogue Interactions" section, click the `+` button to add a new interaction.
-In the empty slot, select the interaction you just created from the dropdown list.

-#### Creating a New Interaction Collection

-If you want to create a new interaction collection for a character that doesn't have one yet, follow these steps:

-1. In the same `InteractionCollections` folder, right-click and search for "Data Asset".
-2. In the data asset creation window, search for `DIS Interaction Collection`. `PDA_DIS_InteractionCollection` should come up.
-Select it.
-3. Name the new asset with the following format: `DIS_Collection_CharacterName`

-# Testing out the Dialogue

-Open up the map titled `DialogueInteraction_Demo`.
-You can either search for it or go to `Avernoth/Maps/DemoMaps` and find it there.

-When you play this level, there is a big white block behind the player and to the right.
-Walk up to this and press `E` to interact with it.
-This will play one of the valid dialogue interactions.

-If you want to test out a specific dialogue interaction, there is currently no way to set up specific flags, set up the current area, or set up the current interaction type in-editor or in-game.
-This will come eventually.
-So, if you want to see a specific interaction, I recommend:
- - temporarily removing all flags
- - temporarily allowing the interaction to play in all areas
- - temporarily allowing the interaction to play in all interaction types
- - setting the interaction to be forced
- - setting the forced priority to a high number (like 100,000)